vidaud/seta/seta-doc/docs/user-guide/communities.md

 ## Manage a community

-In open communities people can become members without admin approval and visitors (people who arent members)can post and comment.
+In public communities people can become members without admin approval and visitors (people who arent members)can post and comment.
 You can choose to approve members and visitors as participants before they publish a post or comment for the first time.
 Once someone is approved as a participant you can still require admin approval of their future posts.
 If youre an admin of a private community you can choose to turn on membership approval for your community.
 This means admins or moderators will have to approve membership requests before someone can join the community.

 ### Manage the post for a community

-In open communities visitors (people who arent members) can post and comment if admins allow and people can become members without admin approval.
+In public communities visitors (people who arent members) can post and comment if admins allow and people can become members without admin approval.
 You can still review and approve people before they can post or comment.

 ### Remove posts in a community